 Near Ashland in Hanover County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 42.935′ N, 77° 24.788′ W. Marker is near Ashland, Virginia, in Hanover County.
-Marker is at the intersection of Peaks Road (County Route 657) and Mount Hermon Road (County Route 656), on the right when traveling west on Peaks Road.
+37° 42.729′ N, 77° 30.236′ W. Marker is near Ashland, Virginia, in Hanover County.
+Marker can be reached from Cedar Lane (Virginia Route 623) west of Holly Berry Road (Virginia Route 727), on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Ashland VA 23005, United States of America.
+Marker is at or near this postal address: 11568 Cedar Lane, Ashland VA 23005, United States of America.
+Touch for directions.

 Also see . . .